Wood Arbors, Pergolas, Patio Covers & Trellises

 - Wind ~ In areas with high winds or gusts, you may want to create an area protected from the wind.
 Strong or regular winds may require a more substantial design to handle the force or building it in a more protected area.

-Wood, Hardware & Design Options
+Wood, Hardware & Design Options For Arbors & Pergolas

 - Materials ~ Your arbor, pergola or pavilion can be built of Redwood, Mangaris™ (Red Balau) or other woods.
 More expensive woods can be used for joint accents, decorative pegs and trim.
 The substructure framing should be built of pressure treated wood for durability.
+See below for details.

 - Finishes ~ Heat and light contribute to weathering, so a UV protection finish is very important.
 If it will eventually be covered with hard to remove plants, applying a thorough coating is critical.
 Stains (clear, tinted, or solid) and paint are popular finish choices.